 Dental Teeth Cleanings & Exams in Edmonton

-A preventive program is a cooperative effort by the patient, dentist, and dental staff to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.
+A preventive program is a cooperative effort by the patient, Dr. Derek Fika, and his dental staff to preserve the natural dentition and supporting structures by preventing the onset, progress, and recurrence of dental diseases and conditions.
 Dental disease is almost entirely preventable and oral health is just as important as the health of the rest of your body.
 Untreated dental disease can lead to serious health problems such as infection, damage to bone or nerve, and tooth loss.

 Preventing dental disease starts at home with good oral hygiene and a balanced diet.
-It is continued in the dental office by the efforts of your dentist and dental hygienist to promote, restore, and maintain your oral health.
-Preventive dentistry is the first line of defense against dental disease.
+It is continued in the dental office by the efforts of Dr. Fika and our dental hygienist to promote, restore, and maintain your oral health.
+Preventive Dentistry is the first line of defense against dental disease.
 Fluoride treatment to prevent cavities is essential to dental health.
 Cleaning and filling teeth with cavities is part of a good preventive program.
-Prevention dentistry also includes regular dental exams, teeth cleanings, and x-rays, and more.
+Preventative dental care also includes regular dental exams, teeth cleanings, and x-rays, and more.

 Prevention helps avoid serious and costly dental problems and is the key to having a healthy, confident, beautiful smile.